New burger joint in Boardman features West Coast style patty

-BOARDMAN, Ohio (WKBN) – A woman from Boardman and her husband from Los Angeles have opened a new restaurant specializing in hamburgers.
+BOARDMAN, Ohio (WYTV) – A woman from Boardman and her husband from Los Angeles have opened a new restaurant specializing in hamburgers.

 Sespe Burger is on Market Street where Tangier’s Pizza used to be.